Research fellowships in India: DBT-JRF Fellowship

-This Fellowship is offered by the Government of India for biotechnology scholars who clear clear the biotechnology eligibility test (BET).
+This Fellowship is offered by the Government of India for biotechnology scholars who clear the biotechnology eligibility test (BET).
 The fellowship amount of is ₹25,000 per month for the first two years and ₹28,000 for the last three years.
 In addition house rent allowance (HRA) is also given.

 FITM – AYUSH Research Fellowships Scheme

 This fellowship is awarded to scholars of age 28 – 35 doing research in the field of AYUSH.
 Under this scheme, a doctoral fellowship for 2 years and a postdoctoral fellowship for 1 year is provided.

 SAARC Agricultural PhD Scholarship

 This fellowship is provided by SAARC for pursuing a Ph.D in animal nutrition or fish nutrition and feed technology for period of 3 years.

 Swami Vivekananda Single Child Scholarship for Research in Social Science

 This scholarship is for a single woman pursuing a Ph.D in social sciences in an UGC approved institute/university.